EXPRESSCLUSTER/Windows-Server-Backup/Testing Notes.md

 - Commands using [PowerShell](https://docs.microsoft.com/en-us/powershell/module/windowsserverbackup/?view=win10-ps)
   - **Get-WBSummary** - Gets the history of backup operations on the computer.
   - **Get-WBJob** - Gets the current backup operation.

+Although both commands provide a number of data fields in their output, some of the more important ones are included in the table below.

 | Command | Output Field Name | Backup Job Running | Recovery Job Running | No Job Running |
 | --- | --- | --- | --- | --- |